Valdívia (Brazilian footballer): Internacional

 On 15 March 2012, after being the year's Copa São Paulo de Futebol Júnior top goalscorer, Valdívia was signed by Internacional.
 Initially with the under-20s, he made his Série A debut on 6 October 2013, coming on as a second-half substitute for fellow youth graduate Otávio in a 1–0 home win against Fluminense.

-After appearing rarely in the 2014 Campeonato Gaúcho, Valdívia was an important unit for the club during that year's Brasileirão, but was used mainly as a substitute; in July, already definitely promoted, he signed a new contract until 2018.
+After appearing rarely at the 2014 Campeonato Gaúcho, Valdívia was an important unit for the club during that year's Brasileirão, but was used mainly as a substitute; in July, already definitely promoted, he signed a new contract until 2018.
 He scored his first professional goal on 12 October, the winner in a 2–1 success over Fluminense also at the Beira-Rio.

-During the 2015 campaign, Valdívia was one of Internacional's main assets, scoring five goals in that year's Copa Libertadores and another six in Gauchão.
+During the 2015 campaign, Valdívia was one of Internacional's main assets, scoring the most goals among midfielders in Brazil with 19 goals including five goals at the 2015 Copa Libertadores.
+He was evaluated as the biggest contributor to the club's victory at the Gauchão that year, being named the best player of the competition.
 On 24 September, he further extended his contract for six more months.
+Despite these performances, he suffered a left knee injury in November, having to stop the upturn.

-On 24 May 2017, Atlético Mineiro announced the signing of Valdívia on a one-year loan deal.
+Jeonnam Dragons

-In April 2019, he joined Vasco da Gama on loan until the end of the season.
+Since 2017, Valdívia wandered several clubs including Saudi Pro League club Al-Ittihad.
+On 7 January 2023, he signed for K League 2 club Jeonnam Dragons, beginning a new challenge in South Korea.
+During his first season at Jeonnam, he held the record for most assists in a single K League 2 season with 14 assists, as well as scoring 14 goals.
+At the end of the season, he was named the K League 2 Most Valuable Player, and received various offers from K League 1 clubs.
+Satisfied with a life at Jeonnam, he rejected their offers in order to extend his contract with Jeonnam.
+He was nicknamed the "Jesus of Gwangyang" after gaining Jeonnam fans' trust, and was appointed the club's first foreign captain in the 2025 season.